psflex/Homepage/index.md

 - <a href='https://juliapackages.com/c/optimization' target="_blank">[Julia]</a>
 2. Experience in using AI/ML frameworks (e.g., PyTorch)
 - <a href='https://www.python.org/' target="_blank">[Python]</a>
-3. Experience in perfroming finite element simulation for battery packs
+3. Experience in performing finite element simulation for battery packs
 - <a href='https://www.comsol.com/' target="_blank">[COMSOL]</a>
 4. Effective writing skills with typesetting software
 - <a href='https://www.overleaf.com/' target="_blank">[Latex]</a>